krzysztofdymicki/post-diploma/README.md

 ### Running the Full Workflow

-This command will generate queries (if a topic is provided and no query file), search, assess, filter, and fetch content.
+This command will execute the five-stage process: generate queries (if a topic is provided and no query file), search, assess, filter, and conditionally fetch content.

 ```bash
 python src/main.py --topic "Your Research Topic" --run-fetching [--clear-db] [other_options]